 * First a note on the coconut oil.
 It must be in the solid state, mine was naturally firm in the cupboard so that I was able to cut it into the flour using a pastry cutter.
 Had it been chilled in the fridge I would have used my food processor to cut it into the flour.
 I once tried using my pastry cutter to cut fridge chilled coconut oil into flour before and it was so hard it dented my pastry cutter.
 My mom's almost antique pastry cutter.
 Was.not.happy.
 So if you are cutting it in by hand, make sure it's firm but not rock hard, otherwise use a processor.*

 Preheat the oven to 190C/380F.
 In a large bowl mix together the flour, cornstarch, sugar, baking powder and salt.
-Stir in the chocolate chips.
+Cut in the coconut oil using a pastry cutter or by food processor until it is crumbly *see note above on this; stir in the chocolate chips.
 Mix together the coconut milk and vanilla then stir this into the flour.
 Mix quickly until it just comes together.
 Bring together into a ball and place on a floured surface.
 Shape into a large flat disc, about 1 1/2 " thick.
 Cut in half, then cut each half into thirds.
 It's most important you don't handle these very much - don't knead it or your scones will be heavy and tough.
 Place each triangle onto a baking sheet lined with baking paper and bake for about 20 minutes.
 You will have to toothpick test these as they don't go very golden, all that white coconut oil and milk I presume.
 Let cool on a wire rack.
 When hand cool simply melt your dark chocolate in the microwave, or in a bowl over simmering water, until melted.
 Use a teaspoon and drizzle back and forth over the scones.
 You could also just dip the entire tops in chocolate, the amount of chips in these is not excessive so they can take it!

 We ate these as they are, without slicing open and spreading with marg and jam as they are sweet and yummy as they are, possibly more big cookie like than scone like, but I can see some raspberry jam mingling with the dark chocolate and coconut flavours there just fine :-)